scrapinghub/splash/docs/index.rst

   and `render.json`_ respectively.

 X-Splash-js-source : string
-  Allow to execute javascript code same as POST js code to `render.html`_.
+  Allow to execute custom javascript code in page context.
+  See :ref:`execute javascript`.

 X-Splash-js : string
   Same as :ref:`'js' <arg-js>` argument for `render.html`_.